anto18671/lumenspark/README.md

    - Each transformer block includes a **Feed-Forward Neural Network (FFN)** that follows the attention layer.
 In this implementation, the FFN is factorized using **LowRankLinear** layers, reducing the computational burden of the FFN while maintaining performance.

-   - The FFN consists of two linear layers with a GELU non-linearity:
+   - The FFN consists of two linear layers with a GELU non-linearity.

    - Instead of directly projecting from $d$ to $d$, the factorized layers project from $d$ to $r$ and back to $d$, where $r$ is the reduced rank.